Lola-CS/CyberSecurity-BCS/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a In order to use the playbook,

 SSH into the control node and follow the steps below:
-- Copy the ____ file to _____.
+- Copy the /etc/ansible/filebeat-7.4.0-amd64.deb file to /etc/ansible/roles .
-- Update the _____ file to include...
+- Update the hosts file to include- IP addresses Web1-10.1.0.5,Web2-10.1.0.6,Web3-10.1.0.8
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to azadmin@Web1-:/etc/filebeat to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_/etc/ansible/elk-install.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_filebeat-config.yml
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.190.62.151:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._